This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 In the summertime, things get a whole lot more colorful, including your plates.
 With so many fruits and vegetables in season throughout the warmer months, it’s time to crowd those meals with fresh, delicious and nutrient-rich summer fruits.

-They can be added to salads, spreads, smoothies, cocktails, sauces and desserts — and are be at peak flavor.
+They can be added to salads, spreads, smoothies, cocktails, sauces and desserts and are at peak flavor.
 These tart, sweet and juicy foods have never made it so easy to eat seasonally and keep it healthy, too.

 1. Strawberries